 Peter has a Masters degree in Defence Studies and a doctorate in politics and modern history.
-He is a Visiting Lecturer in Strategy at the Portsmouth Business School at the University of Portsmouth and is a Fellow of the Chartered Management Institute.
+He is a Visiting Professor of Modern War at the French Military Academy.